skip to Main Content

 The course is delivered via:

-• Three live sessions on January 7th, January 31st, and February 4th 2024.
-The live sessions start at 2pm (UK time).
-The first is 3.5 to 4 hours long, and covers the first two modules (described below).
+• Three live sessions.
+The first is 3.5 to 4 hours long, and covers the first two modules.
 The second and third live sessions are 2 hours long.
-All are recorded, for anyone who is not able to attend them live.
+All the live sessions are recorded, so you don’t have to be able to attend the live sessions in order to do the course.

 • An additional five pre-recorded modules, delivered by video and accompanying learning materials.
 These are released at weekly intervals as the course progresses.